One key takeaway? Give your mom her way.

-As someone who just got married less than three weeks ago, I can assure that while falling in love and getting hitched are easy, planning a wedding can be a nightmare.
+As someone who just got married recently, I can assure that while falling in love and getting hitched are easy, planning a wedding can be a nightmare.
 It not only consumes months of your life, but consumes it in such a way that some days you find yourself on the brink of insanity wondering, "Is this the day I will finally lose it?!"

 We talked to a few engaged and recently married women about some of the lessons they learned from planning their own wedding, and these are the lessons we'd like to impart unto you.